Data-Science-Eurecat/HoNCAML/paper/README.md

 - Download all datasets from OpenML platform, in ARFF format
 - Convert all datasets to standard CSV format
 - Generate dataset splits
+- Generate all virtual environments (one for each framework)
 - Execute all frameworks for all datasets.
-This means, for each split:
+This means, for each random seed, and for each split:
   - Search for best model using the framework
   - Use the best model to predict values
-- Generate metrics for all frameworks and all datasets
+- Generate metrics for all frameworks, datasets, and seeds
+- Generate plots and summaries from main metrics

 ## Considerations

 There are several considerations regarding the benchmark process:

-- It is expected to last 30 hours approximately, if done sequentially.
+- It is expected to last between 10 and 30 hours approximately per framework, with parameters as they are
 - Not all frameworks supported metrics to optimize, and therefore other metrics would be used for this specific frameworks.
 - It is designed in a way that avoids nested loopings in computing intensive